Built for automotive manufacturers, the Connected Vehicles platform connects over 20 million vehicles across 150 countries.

 For different feature, each stage may take different time and effort to complete, depends on feature complexity and priority.
 No role in the team will be blocked in the whole PI's development.

 Following this UX deliver process, we minimize the waiting time for developers, and also release the stress of designers in the early stage of each PI.
-It helps improve the efficiency of the feature development, and we are still using it today.
+It helps improve the efficiency of the feature development, and I am still using it today.